SKAJohanVenter/tango-controls-tui/README.md

     - Description
 - Add an attribute to the watchlist
     - The attribute will be polled and it's value displayed

+## TODO
+- [x] Watch attributes
+- [ ] Add tests
+- [ ] Add ability to remove attribute from watchlist
+- [ ] Execute commands (`void`, `int` and `str` parameter types)

+## Limitations

+- Not all attribute types are able to be displayed in the watchlist.
+- Attributes in the watchlist are polled sequentially.
+Thus values may be missed for attributes that update quickly
+- Events are not supported

 ## Compiling